plessme/backend/README.md

 Additionally the following tools must be installed and confiured:

-* JDK (recommended GraalVM for native executables) 20.0.0 or higher
+* JDK (recommended GraalVM for native executables) 20.3.1 or higher
-* Gradle 6.0 or higher
+* Maven 3.6 or higher
-* Docker 19.03.8 or higher
+* Docker 20.10.2 or higher
-* Docker-Compose  1.23.1 or higher
+* Docker-Compose  1.27.4 or higher
-* Git 2.17.1 or higher
+* Git 2.24.3 or higher
-* Postman 7.21.2 or higher
 * VS Code or IntelliJ IDE with Java extensions and remote debugger

-We highly recommend to install all SDKs (Java, Gradle etc.) with [SDKMAN](https://sdkman.io/) for easy switching of local development environment.
+We highly recommend to install all SDKs (Java, Maven etc.) with [SDKMAN](https://sdkman.io/) for easy switching of local development environment.

 You need to setup all dependencies with Docker(-Compose) for local development:

 * MongoDB
+* MongoDB-Express
 * Keycloak

 Start you dependencies for the backend by executing: